How virtual reality is bringing historical sites to life

 Coronavirus and the rise of the virtual museum

-In recent months, the use of VR by heritage sites and museums has exploded, and this is largely due to the spread of the coronavirus, which has turned the world on its head.
+In recent months, the use of VR by heritage sites and museums has exploded, and this is largely due to the spread of the coronavirus, which has boosted the interest in virtual museum tours.
 Thanks to community or nationwide-lockdown rules, most museums have had to accommodate a period of forced closure.
 To counter this, many museums offered visitors virtual tours and video content through their website and social media.

 When used responsibly, with accuracy at the forefront of its purpose, VR can help to build a bridge not only between the past and the present, but between the site and the visitor.
 And, of course, institutions around the world will be hoping that their VR efforts will also prove to be a useful marketing tool that can help to draw greater footfall in the long term – even when the short-term prospects look somewhat bleak.